 There are a number of symptoms, that can point to your Crankshaft Position Sensor (CKP) failing.

-But, can also be confused with the same symptoms; caused by issues with your ignition or fuel injection systems.
+But, can also be confused with the same symptoms, caused by issues with, your ignition or fuel injection system.

-If you have crankshaft sensor issues; the (ECM) can’t synchronize fuel injection, spark ignition or control variable valve timing.
+So, if you have crankshaft sensor issues, the (ECM) can’t synchronize other operations.
+For example, fuel injection, spark ignition or variable valve timing.

 Let’s learn about some Crankshaft Position Sensor (CKP) failure symptoms, so that you can take action, when there’s a problem.

 Common Failure Symptoms, For Crankshaft Position Sensor (CKP):

-- So, as the engine speeds up, there needs to be adjustments to, spark timing and fuel injection.
-But, without accurate input from the sensor (CKP); the (ECU) can not make these adjustments as well as it should.
-As a result, this causes poor acceleration and makes your car, fail to maintain constant speed.
+- So, as the engine speeds up, there needs to be modifications, to spark timing and fuel injection.
+But, without precise input from the sensor, the (ECU) can not make these modifications, as well as it should.
+As a result, this causes poor acceleration and makes your car, fail to maintain a constant speed.

 Reduced Gas Mileage

-- So, without accurate timing information, fuel injection will have incorrect sensor (CKP) readings.
+- So, without precise timing information, fuel injection will have, incorrect Crankshaft Position Sensor (CKP) readings.
 As a result, leading to spark timing and fuel injection errors.
 The end result, will affect the fuel efficiency of your engine.

 - Lack of proper spark timing, can cause a different problem.
 One or more of the cylinders, may misfire.
 That is to say, combustion may be disrupted.
 You will feel, and maybe hear, this as a brief stutter in the engine.

-- You might feel that the engine runs rough or vibrates at idle; say, when you’re sitting at a red light.
+- You might feel that the engine runs rough or shake at idle.
+For instance, when you’re sitting at a red light.
 This is similar to the above, in that it stems from poor spark timing.

 Stalling And Backfiring

-- Another sign of a Sensor (CKP) Failure is, the constant stalling and backfiring of the engine.
-In such a scenario, the engine is prone to stalling as you drive.
-Unlike ignition malfunction, the car will probably start; even run for a while, only to shut down again.
-It goes the same for engine backfiring.
-If you keep ignoring the warning signs, the engine may get exhausted and die out.
+- Another sign of a Crankshaft Position Sensor (CKP) failure is, the constant stalling and backfiring of the engine.
+In such a scenario, the engine, is prone to stalling as you drive.
+Unlike ignition malfunction, the car will probably start, even run for a while, only to shut down again.
+It goes the same, for engine backfiring.
+If you neglect the warning signs, the engine may get exhausted and die out.

 Difficult Starting Or No Starting